ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-google-docs.md

 CKEditor 5 supports a wider range of paste features, including:
 * {@link features/paste-from-word Paste from Word} &ndash; Allows you to paste content from Microsoft Word and maintain the original structure and formatting.
+* {@link features/paste-plaintext Paste plain text} &ndash; Detects when a plain text is pasted and acts accordingly.

 ## Installation